dawesi/lucee-panther/README.md

 # Lucee Panther
 Panther is a admin panel reimagination for [Lucee](https://lucee.org) (o/s coldfusion/cfml engine) by TeamCFML

+The project was started in 2018, and has now been moved to Bitbucket.

 ### Project Moved To Bitbucket
 * [Lucee Panther Admin](https://bitbucket.org/teamcfml/lucee-panther/ "Get your pather on!") - An extendable admin panel for Lucee